The Ledge

 YOUNGER MAN

-More than I can say without arousing suspicion.
-It's just...
+More than I can say without arousing suspicion....
 I need time.
 I touched something and now I want all the time in the world.
 For what, I don't even know.
 How do you explain that without making it sound like all the other things it could sound like?

 For the first time the older man's attention is truly engaged.